-A. Ensure the payment of benefit claims to members of TFFR.
-Accordingly, the administrative means will be to:

-- Pay retirement benefits based on an estimated final salary for members retiring upon completion of their teaching contract and whose final salary has not been reported to TFFR. - 2) Allow retired members receiving an annuity from TFFR to have payroll deductions subtracted from their monthly benefit, pursuant to section II.D.5. including:, but not limited to: health, life, and other insurance premiums payable to NDPERS, North Dakota Retired Teachers Association (NDRTA) dues, North Dakota United (ND United) Retired dues, and federal and North Dakota income tax withholdings. - 3) Distribute payments for benefit claims (annuities, PLSOs, refunds, and rollovers) once per month.
-Benefit payments made by Electronic Funds Transfer (EFT) will be deposited and payable on the first working day of each month.
-Benefit payments made by check will be mailed on the last working day of the previous month payable on the first working day of each month. - 4) Distribute special payments for benefit claims in the event of unforeseen circumstances (i.e., death, disability, Court Order, staff processing delay, etc.) if approved by the Deputy Executive Director-Chief Retirement Officer. - 5) Mail Produce and make available new account notices and account change notices to retired members and beneficiaries receiving benefits. - B. Monitoring (Method, Responsibility, Frequency) - 1) Internal Report - i.
+- A. Ensure the payment of benefit claims to members of TFFR.
+Accordingly, the administrative means will be to: - Pay retirement benefits based on an estimated final salary for members retiring upon completion of their teaching contract and whose final salary has not been reported to TFFR. - 2) Allow retired members receiving an annuity from TFFR to have payroll deductions subtracted from their monthly benefit, pursuant to section II.D.5. - 3) Distribute payments for benefit claims (annuities, PLSOs, refunds, and rollovers) once per month. - 4) Distribute special payments for benefit claims in the event of unforeseen circumstances (i.e., death, disability, Court Order, staff processing delay, etc.) if approved by the Deputy Executive Director-Chief Retirement Officer. - 5) Produce and make available new account notices and account change notices to retired members and beneficiaries receiving benefits. - B. Monitoring (Method, Responsibility, Frequency) - 1) Internal Report - i.
 Disclosure of compliance to the board through internal audits on compliance with laws, rules, and policies. - 2) External Report - ii.
 Disclosure of compliance to the board through annual audit by RIO external auditors.